Ao-Liu/SportsTechAr/README.md

 4. For the system image, select a release with API level 31 (S).
 5. Click "Finish" to create the virtual device.

+## Running the Application

+To run the application, click on the green arrow located at the top right corner of Android Studio.

 ## Augmented Reality (AR) Library Setup

-To launch an app that utilizes AR features, your emulator will need the AR library.
-Follow the instructions in the popup within Android Studio to set up the AR library on your emulator.
+To use an app that utilizes AR features, your emulator will need the AR library.
+Follow the instructions in the popup to set up the AR library on your emulator.